willi-kappler/python_intro/docs/intro03/plotting.rst

     import matplotlib.pyplot as plt

-    # setting the size of the figure -important in case you want this to fit perfectly your page
+    # Setting the size of the figure -important in case you want this to fit perfectly your page
     fig, ax = plt.subplots(figsize=(10, 6))

     x = [1, 2, 3, 4, 5, 6]
     y = [0, 2, 4, 6, 8, 10]

-    # plotting a plot
+    # Plotting the data
     ax.plot(x, y)

     ax.set_title("Title", fontsize=20)